strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/microtica.md

 :::

 ## What will be provisioned on AWS
-Our pre-made Strapi template will create a new environment and automatically create a few components in the environment:
+Microtica's pre-made Strapi template will create a new environment and automatically create a few components in the environment:

 * **VPC** – VPC, subnets and networking.
 * **AppRunner** – Container infrastructure based on Fargate and application load balancer.
 This component will run the Strapi project.